The Newsreader series 1: Release

 The show premiered in Mexico on 2 May 2022, on premium channel Universal Premiere and paid on-demand platforms.
 The series was subtitled "The Other Side of the News" (La otra cara de las noticias); the launch was commemorated by a special event of the same name on 11 May, that highlighted the "transformative role [female journalists] can perform [in] achiev[ing] gender equality in and out of the newsroom".
 It was helmed by Belén Sanz Luque, representative of the UN Women in Mexico, and attended by many experienced female Mexican journalists (including Paola Rojas, Denise Dresser, Pamela Cerdeira, Rossana Fuentes Berain, Bárbara Anderson and Adela Navarro).
 A photo exhibition and gallery featuring "prominent female journalists" was also featured at the Oasis Coyoacan Mall for the week following the event, in collaboration between Universal Plus and female-run media outlet Opinión 51.

 In Ireland, it premiered on RTÉ2 on 7 June 2022 in a double-bill with all six episodes available on RTÉ Player after the first episode's broadcast, and in the United Kingdom premiered on BBC Two on 24 July 2022, also in a double-bill, with the entire series available from earlier that day on BBC iPlayer.
 The series was first made available in France and Germany by Arte on 26 January 2023 on-demand, with linear broadcasts starting on 2 February 2023.

 The series was removed from the Roku Channel in the United States in September 2023, as part of several cost-cutting measures, in this case a move by the streaming service to render unavailable shows that had not been sufficiently popular beyond their initial launch.
-At some point prior to September 2024, the English version of Arte made the series available to US viewers until mid-November 2024.
+At some point prior to September 2024, the English version of Arte made the series available to US viewers until mid-November 2024.'
+Following Reid’s role in AMC’s Interview with the Vampire, its streaming channels AMC+ and SundanceNow began showing the series December 2024, with series 2 premiering the following August.